Is Squarespace a better option than WordPress?

 For example, when we take on a web design project, the initial investment is higher than if you were to use Squarespace or do it yourself, but, we provide all the necessary tools to design your website exactly as you need it.
 This includes a premium theme, plugins, special layouts, etc. No upgrades, just a monthly maintenance and care cost.

-With these extra add ons for Squarespace and the like, you feel like they are nickel and diming you.
+With these extra add ons for Squarespace and the like, they are charging you for every single thing.

 4) Limited Functionality & Customization